Skip to footer content

 $vbLabelText $csharpLabel

 This code demonstrates the core functionality: load a PDF and read its page count through the PageCount property.
-The method returns an integer representing the number of pages in the document.
-You can easily add this snippet to any C# project.
+The method returns an integer representing the number of pages.
+You can easily add this snippet to any C# project, whether it's a Windows application, web service, or Azure Function.

 Before you can start counting PDF pages, you'll need to install IronPDF via NuGet.
 Follow these steps: